 - 5-Bromo-5-Nitro-1,3 Dioxane

-The good news about formaldehyde in wet wipes
+The good and the bad news about formaldehyde in wet wipes

 When I first surveyed the baby wipes industry in 2013, two brands – Kirkland Signature™ Baby Wipes and 365 Everyday Value® Wipes – contained formaldehyde-releasing preservatives.
-A year after I published a well-received post, the formaldehyde-releasing preservatives were replaced with safer preservatives.
+A year after I published a well-received post, some safer preservatives took place of the formaldehyde-releasing ones.
 Coincidence?
 Perhaps, but I’d like to think that our consumer pressure had something to do with it.

-In my Baby Wipes Rating List, you won’t find any baby wipes with formaldehyde-releasing preservatives.
+In my Baby Wipes Rating List, you won’t find any baby wipes with formaldehyde-releasing hidden ingredients.
 However, that does not mean that formaldehyde-releasing preservatives are not in use anymore.
-Please be careful and read the ingredients of baby wipes.
+Please be careful and read the ingredients when you are looking for the best baby wipes.

 Ethylene Oxide and 1,4-Dioxane in baby wipes

 Unfortunately, most manufacturers use harsh petrochemicals as raw materials to make their baby wipes.
-To make these chemicals less irritating to the skin, they use a process of ethoxylation in which ethylene oxide is added.
+To make these chemicals less irritating to the skin, they use the process of ethoxylation in which they add ethylene oxide.
 The traces of unreacted ethylene oxide might remain in the final product and will not show up as a listed ingredient, which makes it one of the hidden ingredients.

 Moreover, the process of ethoxylation creates a byproduct called 1,4-dioxane — really nasty stuff.
 Again, you won’t find 1,4-dioxane listed as an ingredient.
 The law treats it as a contaminant and not an ingredient that needs to be disclosed.
 Manufacturers can use a vacuum-stripping method to get rid of 1,4-dioxane, but if they don’t, the dangerous chemical can remain in the baby wipes.